 - FDA label suggests use in patients 22 and older (although they are safe in younger patients)

 - FDA label recommends periodic MRI exams to check for implant rupture (rare)

 How will I decide what implant size will give me the desired result?

 Patients often focus on cup size when determining their desired result from their breast augmentation.
 However, breast implants are not sized by bra cup size.
 A breast implant with a given volume may give one woman a C cup and another woman a DD cup.
 This is because the final cup size depends on the starting breast volume, the implant size, the chest/breast circumference, and where the patient buys her bras.
 We encourage patients not to focus too much on a certain bra size, but rather look at the volume and the proportionate increase in size.
 Dr. Steele will take various breast measurements, and have you try on breast implant sizers in the office to help determine the appropriate implant volume for each individual patient prior to your plastic surgery for breast augmentation.
 Additionally, Dr. Steele utilizes Crisalix 4D virtual reality simulation to provide you with a very accurate preoperative simulation of your post breast implant surgery results.
 Finally, review your surgeon’s before and after gallery and find patients with a similar height, weight, and preoperative breast size.

 What is breast implant projection?

 Breast implant projection is how far the implant sticks out from the body.
-Women tend naturally to choose an implant volume that is in proportion with body size and breast diameter.
+Women tend naturally to choose an implant volume that is in proportion with body size and breast diameter for their breast augmentation.
 In a high-profile implant, the volume is the same, but the diameter is narrower, and the projection is greater.
 If the diameter of the implant size you select is about the same or smaller than your measured breast diameter, then a standard implant is appropriate.
 If the diameter of the desired breast implant is larger than your breast diameter, then you should consider high profile breast implants.